 application that’s fully functional and showcases a particular feature of the final product.

-Agile development has concrete advantages over other methods of development.
+Agile web development has concrete advantages over other methods of website development.
 Not only does it help projects achieve their goals faster but they also maintain brand consistency and produce better and superior solutions.
 It’s thus a recommended practice for developers working in a team to optimize the results of their project.